CrystalBayat/Data_Viz_CMU/final-project-part-three.md

 ## Final design decisions
 My biggest decision was to let the visuals do the talking before the words do.
 I wanted someone who is just scrolling not even reading to still understand what happened.
 The color changing from green to red, the stat cards, the GDP line dropping at 2021.
 You do not need to read anything.
 You already feel it.

-I chose a dark, cinematic visual style because this story is heavy.
+I chose dark, cinematic visual style because this story is heavy.
 It is not a cheerful topic.
 The dark background matched the weight of what I was trying to say.
 It felt wrong to tell a story about collapse and displacement on a bright white page.
 I only used two colors across the whole story.
 Green means progress.
 Red means collapse.
 Every single chart uses the same system.
 All four people I interviewed said they did not even need the legend.
 They just knew.
 That was the moment I felt like the design was working.

 The hardest balance was between the emotional side and the data side.
 The images from BBC and Kathy Gannon carry the human pain.
 The charts carry the economic argument.
 I did not want them to fight each other.
 So I used full screen images first to let people feel something, and then brought in the data.